cnnrznn/OperationalTransform/README.md

 Operations intended to be applied by the client are indicated by `pid = -1`.
 Otherwise, the operation is intended for the server.

-## Example Client/Server
-An example of client and server code can be found under `example/`.

 ## Modularity
 This implementation was designed to be adaptable.
 Although the current `ops.*` files implement basic document operations (INSERT,REMOVE), the `ot-{client,server}` code is agnostic and the operations can be easily swapped out.

-// TODO work is still needed to realize this

 ## References